When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making

 \section{Abstract}

 As machine learning (ML) models are increasingly being employed to assist human decision makers, it becomes critical to provide these decision makers with relevant inputs which can help them decide if and how to incorporate model predictions into their decision making.
 For instance, communicating the uncertainty associated with model predictions could potentially be helpful in this regard.
-However, there is little to no research that systematically explores if and how conveying predictive uncertainty impacts decision making.